FerdinandGreiss/mm-lithography/README.md

 Optional hardware:
 -------------------
 + Arduino that triggers an external shutter to control the light exposure.
-The Arduino is programmed with "micromanager.ino".
+The Arduino is programmed with *micromanager.ino*.